Best Trolling Motor Battery Box – For Onboard Protection

 Step 4: Hook Up Your Trolling Motor

-We think the best battery box for your trolling motor is the Newport Vessels Smart Battery Box because it has external terminals with additional power ports for extra gadgets, plus it’s compact for kayak use and has dual circuit breakers.
+We think the best battery box for your trolling motor, with great features, is the Newport Vessels Smart Battery Box.
+This Newport Vessels one has external terminals with additional power ports for extra gadgets, plus it’s compact for kayak use and has two circuit breakers.

 When you’re choosing your own battery box remember to check the dimensions of the box to make sure it will fit in your boat and to make sure your battery will fit.
 It can also be beneficial to think about some of the additional features you might want and whether or not you need a more advanced battery box or a more simple one.